 - Add onion & fennel, cook for 2-3 minutes

 - Add red wine and cook for about 1 minute until reduced by ½

-- Add tomatoes, olives, chili, paprika, garlic, bayleaf & stock.
+- Add tomatoes, tomato paste, olives, chili, paprika, garlic, bayleaf & stock.
 On medium heat bring to a simmer and cook for 12 minutes

 - Salt the barramundi, drizzle with 1 tbsp oil and in a separate pan brown the skin for 2 minutes on medium-high heat

-- Place the fish into the stew, pressing it down slightly but DON’T cover the skin with liquid
+- Add the chorizo back in and place the fish into the stew, pressing it down slightly but DON’T cover the skin with liquid

 - Cook in the oven @ 180c for 5-6 minutes.
 Remove from the oven and allow to rest for 3 minutes

 - Meanwhile, cut bread, drizzle with oil and grill in a grill pan

 - Serve stew sprinkled with parsley, squeeze of lemon and your charred bread

 - feel free to adjust the chili flakes as per your spice levels